mvkvc/mvkvc/README.md

 # :wave:

-Full-stack Elixir and Python developer interested in the areas of web development, data engineering, and machine learning.
+Full-stack Elixir and Python developer interested in web development, data engineering, and machine learning.

-For more information about me and posts about my work visit my personal site [here](https://mvk.vc).
+For more information about me and my posts visit my personal site [here](https://mvk.vc).

 ## Recent Posts
 <!-- BLOG-POST-LIST:START -->